mcarmanize/esfriend/README.md

 **Important Note: Invalid key from payment processor.
 After purchasing the software you may need to contact support immediately because the license provided from the payment processer is not valid.
 Contacting support through the payment processor has been successful for me in the past.**

+### Install the esfriend agent launch daemon:
+Configure the included example launch daemon plist to point to all appropriate paths, also rename it to what every you would like.

+Copy the file to the LaunchDaemons directory.

+`sudo cp com.mcarmanize.esfriend_agent.plist /Library/LaunchDaemons`

+Load the daemon.

+`sudo launchctl load -w /Library/LaunchDaemons/com.mcarmanize.esfriend_agent.plist`

+To unload the daemon.

+`sudo launchctl unload /Library/LaunchDaemons/com.mcarmanize.esfriend_agent.plist`

 ## Using esfriend
 After the agent is configured and running you can start the Analysis machine process